Fiserv/banking-hub/docs/fintechs/IdentityVerification.md

 * Business Verification Only
 * Business Verification Only (with Authorizer)
 * Business Verification Fraud and Risk
-* Business Verification Watchlist
 * Consumer Verification Fraud and Risk
 * Consumer ID Authentication
-* Consumer Watchlist
+* Consumer and Business Watchlist